 When is The Best Time To Visit Ithaca?

 The island is at its liveliest between May and September.
+June is a good month to go to Ithaca as it will be warm with little crowds.
 You can visit in winter, there will be hotels, cafes, and taverns working but it will be very quiet.

 Where is your dream destination?
 Would you go to Ithaca?